-What Is Enamel Paint?
+What Enamel Paint Is

 Yet enamel paint bears little similarity to the enamel of molten glass, as there is no glass content in this kind of paint.
 Even traditional baked enamel finishes, long used for vehicles, have nothing to do with glass.
-The baking is simply a fast route to eliminating solvents and VOCs.
+Baking is simply a fast route to eliminating solvents and VOCs.

 In reality, air-dry enamel paints are far softer than true enamels formed in a kiln.
 Paint manufacturers have further widened the definition by sometimes attaching the word enamel to water-based paints, thus losing the one ingredient that usually ties together all enamel paints: solvents.